 Drug rehab Costa Mesa centers like Clear Life Recovery understand that your emotions affect your behaviors.
 They recognize that it’s essential you learn how to understand your emotions.
 Cognitive-behavioral therapy works to help you change your thought patterns.
 This way, you can then change behaviors that are hurting you.
 Because cognitive behavioral therapy is effective in helping you manage stressful situations2 that could lead to substance misuse, it’s a popular treatment protocol.

 What Does Cognitive Behavioral Therapy Look Like When Treating Substance Use Disorder?

-Often, it is these 'automatic negative thoughts,' that can be the root causes of your substance misuse and dependence.
-With a trained Cognitive Behavioral Therapist, you'll look at the triggers that lead to your misuse.
-You'll work to identify the situations that lead you to overdrink or use drugs.
+Often, these ‘automatic negative thoughts’ can be the root causes of your substance misuse and dependence.
+With a trained Cognitive Behavioral Therapist, you’ll look at the triggers that lead to your misuse.
+You’ll work to identify the situations that lead you to overdrink or use drugs.
 You will also learn effective ways to remove yourself from those trigger situations.
-Using CBT methods, you'll work on the emotions and thoughts that lead you to misuse drugs and alcohol.
-You'll learn how to reshape your thinking to help you make choices that take you in a positive direction.
+Using CBT methods, you’ll work on the emotions and thoughts that lead you to misuse drugs and alcohol.
+You’ll learn how to reshape your thinking to help you make choices that take you in a positive direction.

 Continued after infographic:

 Because CBT is adaptable as a therapy tool, it’s unique to you and your specific recovery.
 Addiction treatment professionals often prefer CBT for recovery because it can offer you immediate coping strategies to get clean and stay clean.
 It’s not just a talk therapy, either; you and your therapist will collaborate to ensure your treatment plan is right for you.